 Malfouka (undated).
 So hot and ready to pop: The world of looners.
 Maximum Awesome.
 Located at: http://www.maximumawesome.com/pervfriday/looners.htm

 McIntyre, K.E.
 (2011).
 Looners: Inside the world of balloon fetishism.
 Berkeley Graduate School of Journalism, UC Berkeley, 27 April.
 Located at: http://escholarship.org/uc/item/40c3h6kk

 Simons, I. (2009).
 On fetishes and clean pencil tips.
 Psychology Today, March 8.
 Located at: http://www.psychologytoday.com/blog/the-literary-mind/200903/fetishes-and-clean-pencil-tips

 Wikipedia (2012).
 Balloon fetish.
 Located at: http://en.wikipedia.org/wiki/Balloon_fetish

 Posted on July 30, 2012, in Case Studies, Compulsion, Obsession, Obsessive-Compulsive Disorder, Paraphilia, Sex, Sex addiction and tagged Anthropomorphism, Balloon fetish, BDSM, Looners, Obsessive-Compulsive Disorder, OCD, Paraphilia, Phobias, Phonophobia, Sexual fetish, Sexual masochism, Sexual sadism.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.